GitLeeRepo/HerculesMvsTk4Notes/JclNotes.md

 * The name identifier must begin in column 3
 * Their must be at least one space between name, operation, and operand
 * The operand may not extend beyone column 71, it must be continued on a new line seperated by commas
+* When a statement is extended to the next line, the coninuation should not start before column for, i.e. there should be at least one space between **//** and the continuation so that it is not confused with a name identifier.

 ### Types of Operand parameters